Career Convergence is a monthly web magazine published by the National Career Development Association.

 See additional details about each department below.

 Authors are suggested to write in a practical/informative/positive style rather than overly technical, academic, or blog-like.
 It may be helpful to readers if articles include lists, bullets, tips, etc. Any links included should be active and appropriate (allowing the reader to dig-deeper, without detracting from the content).
-Use active voice, rather than passive, and use gender inclusive language (“he or she” rather than just “she”).
+Use active voice, rather than passive, and use gender inclusive language (“he or she or they” rather than just “she”).
 Avoid jargon and colloquialisms, and spell out abbreviations on the first use.
 Use appropriate references, including any relevant references from the NCDA online Career Resource Store.
 It is suggested that book reviews focus on quality of the contents, identify key points, and illustrate strengths and weaknesses for a balanced review.
+(Book reviews should include the full reference and the length in page numbers.)
 Beginning August 2020, all articles will follow the 7th edition of the APA Publication Manual when appropriate (mainly citations/references) – for help, see our Prototype Article Demonstrating CC Editing or the APA Style Blog or use a citation generator.
 Editors will work with potential authors to achieve compliance.
 See more about the adoption of APA Style 7th edition below.

 Authors are encouraged to discuss topics with an Editor in advance and expect edits after submission.
 Editorial criteria include (but are not limited to) the following: